deanebarker/content-cloud-profile-visitor-groups/README.md

 This library allows a key/value store to be instantiated and (in the default implementation) bound to a cookie sent with the user's requests.
 This key-value store can be populated with data representing a user's demographic/profile information.
 This data population can happen at instantiation (the intention of the library), or dynamically, during the session (not really intended, but available).

-The key/value store is a `Dictionary<string,string>`.
+The default key/value store is a `Dictionary<string,string>` (you can change this with your own service implementation -- XML and JSON samples are provided).
 All data is stored as a string, and converted for evaluation.

 Henceforth, this data will be called "the profile."